 Sarah Lucas

-Questions of female identity have remained fundamental to Sarah Lucas’ practice since she first came to prominence in the late 1980s.
-Her anthropomorphic sculptures transform the elegant Tea Pavilion into a bordello, laced with art historical pastiche.
-Calling on traditions of the female nude, Lucas points to all that is laughable and demeaning about women’s objectification.
-The figures slouch, pose and crawl over chairs, exposing breasts moulded on party balloons, glossy red bottoms and long limbs in towering PVC heels.
+Questions of female identity have remained fundamental to Sarah Lucas’ practice since she first came to prominence as part of the Young British Artists (YBAs) in the late 1980s.
+Her works frequently deploy ‘readymade’ materials, such as furniture and food, cigarettes and pantyhose, to evoke the human body.
+Calling on traditions of the female nude, Lucas parodies art historical precedent whilst exposing the casual misogyny ingrained in the everyday.
 GOOD THOUGHTS – BAD THOUGHTS prepares to fight back; wielding a pair of boxing gloves, she sits atop a bin-cum-pedestal like an umpire.

 “"There are these codes about what it means to be masculine and what it means to be feminine which we don't interrogate enough...
 I'm curious and I suppose I just play with that".